 If you follow KIM+ONO, chances are you are a design-conscious lover of all things beauty, wanting to elevate your everyday with the little things.
 And in what better way can you elevate your life by creating a home that’s swoon worthy and perfect for you?

 That being said, there’s so much that goes into decorating a home in an aesthetically beautiful way that it can be overwhelming to know where to begin.
-That’s why we’re here on the journal this week, breaking down the latest interior design trends and inspiring you to use your kimono robes for a secondary purpose: beautiful wall art that makes a statement.
+That’s why we’re here on the journal this week, breaking down the latest interior design trends of 2019 and inspiring you to use your kimono robes for a secondary purpose: beautiful wall art that makes a statement.